olanuges90/analytics-data-lake/README.md

             FROM nba_players
             WHERE Position = 'PG';

-  - Click Run to execute the Query
+  - Click Run to execute the Query.
   - Scroll down to View the Query Result.

-## Bonus Step: If you are interested in cleaning up and preventing incurring unneccesary cloud costs:
+## Bonus Step: If you are interested in cleaning up and preventing incurring unnecessary cloud costs:
 - In the CloudShell, create the script file using the command and Press Enter.

       nano delete_aws_resources.py